mohamedkhammeri/Portfolio-v2/README.md

 # 🌐 Personal Website

 Welcome to my personal website project!
-This is a simple and elegant theme to help you introduce yourself online.
+This is a simple and elegant theme to help you introduce myself online.

 ## 🚀 Getting Started